GooseMod/Site/content/blog/gm-v8.8.0.md

 +++
-title = 'GooseMod v8.8.0'
+title = 'GooseMod v8.9.0'
 date = "2021-06-07"
-description = 'GooseMod v8.8.0 has been released, featuring improvements to the new home placement and some minor store UI improvements.' disableComments = true permalink = "/honk/"
+description = 'GooseMod v8.9.0 has been released, featuring improvements to the new home placement and some minor store UI improvements.' disableComments = true
 +++

-## **GooseMod v8.8.0** has been released!
+## **GooseMod v8.9.0** has been released!
 Highlights:
 - ### **Improvements to the new home placement.**
 - ### **Minor store UI improvements.**